How To Get A Mortgage: A Step-By-Step Guide

 Similarly to income and credit score, your debt-to-income ratio is a strong indicator used by lenders to determine if you have the requisite cash flow to qualify for a mortgage.

 Your DTI is calculated by taking the total of all your minimum monthly debt payments and dividing it by your gross monthly income.
-The types of debts that you’ll need to factor into your DTI will be recurring, such as credit card statements, student loans and auto loans.
-Expenses like groceries or a Netflix subscription can be left off when calculating DTI.
+The types of debts that you’ll need to factor into your DTI will be recurring, such as credit card payments, student loans and auto loans.
+Expenses like groceries or a streaming subscription can be left off when calculating DTI.

 Depending on the mortgage type you’re applying for, the DTI a lender is looking for will vary.
 Typically, for a conventional mortgage, a DTI of 50% or less is the benchmark – but many government-backed loans will have higher thresholds.

-Lenders want to know that you have some extra money in the bank when you apply for a loan.
+When buying a home, lenders want to know that you have some extra money in the bank in case something unexpected occurs.
 This assures the lender that you’ll still be able to make your payments if you run into financial trouble.
 Your lender will ask to take a look at your assets, which include any type of account that you can draw cash from.

 Here are a few examples of assets: